 Infusion Center.
 You’ll see windows overlooking a garden and comfortable chairs that let you put up your feet as you read a book, chat with a family member or talk to other patients.
 You can pull a privacy curtain if you prefer or you can stroll outside and sit in the garden during your therapy.
 The center provides snacks or you can bring your own luncheon with you or purchase something from the coffee cart.

 Infusion Center nurses can equip you with a central catheter line for your safety and convenience.
 If you’re having regular treatment or need frequent blood draws, this option may be more comfortable and efficient for you.

-These services are integrated with our surgery and oncology practices so that each patient receives continuous support and individualized rehabilitative programs.
+Our speech therapy services are integrated with our surgery and oncology practices so that each patient receives continuous support and individualized rehabilitation programs.

 In addition to standard approaches, you may qualify for a clinical trial, which is a final stage of research that involves patient participation in the most promising therapies and advanced technologies.
 Your physician will advise you if you quality for one or more of the studies currently being conducted.
 For more information, see